IT-Manufactory/DataGit/README.md

 - Once you commit and push qn SQL file. **Do not make any changes in that file.** It is possible that others may have already used that file on their system and any changes you make will not be executed on their system.
 ##

 **That's it.
 The tool should run without problems.
-Support for postgreSQL will be added once we all make the switch.**
+Support for postgreSQL will be added soon.**